spacemeshos/smapp/CONTRIBUTING.md

 ## Coding Standards and Conventions

-Please ensure that your contributions adhere to the coding standards and conventions used in the SMAPP project.
+Please ensure that your contributions adhere to the coding standards and conventions used in the Smapp project.
 This includes proper indentation, accurate comments, and following naming conventions.
 If the project includes a linter or formatter config (like .editorconfig, .eslintrc, .prettierrc), please make sure your contributions do not violate the rules.

 ## Setting Up the Development Environment

-Before you can start contributing to SMAPP, you'll need to set up a development environment on your local machine.
-You can find instructions on how to do this in the [README.md](https://github.com/spacemeshos/smapp/blob/develop/README.md) file of the SMAPP repository.
+Before you can start contributing to Smapp, you'll need to set up a development environment on your local machine.
+You can find instructions on how to do this in the [README.md](https://github.com/spacemeshos/smapp/blob/develop/README.md) file of the Smapp repository.

 ## Commit Messages